›API reference

 Query API

 You can issue SQL queries in Imply Polaris using the Query API.
-See Query data by API for more details and examples.
+Polaris offers two endpoints to query your data, /query/sql and /query/sql/statement.
+See Query data by API to determine which endpoint fits your use case and view example queries.

 URL